Optuna: Sampling

-Optuna exploits well-established algorithms to perform hyperparameter optimization, progressively reducing the search space, in light of objective values.
-Examples are gaussian-process-based algorithms (i.e., a gaussian process to model the objective function), tree-structured parzen estimator (TPE) (i.e., a model-based optimization method that estimates the objective function and selects the best hyperparameters), and random search (i.e., a basic optimization approach used for benchmarking).
+Optuna exploits well-established algorithms to perform hyperparameter optimization, progressively reducing the search space in light of objective values.
+Examples include Gaussian-process-based algorithms (i.e., a Gaussian process to model the objective function), tree-structured Parzen estimator (TPE) (i.e., a model-based optimization method that estimates the objective function and selects the best hyperparameters), and random search (i.e., a basic optimization approach used for benchmarking).

 Early stopping

 Bayesian optimization of a function (black) with a gaussian process (purple).
 Three acquisition functions (blue).

-Optuna includes a pruning feature to stop trials early, when the results show no significant improvement in the model.
-This allows for the prevention of unnecessary computation, and it is used for models with long training times, in order to save time and computational resources.
+Optuna includes a pruning feature to stop trials early when the results show no significant improvement in the model.
+This prevents unnecessary computation and is used for models with long training times to save time and computational resources.
 Specifically, Optuna exploits techniques such as median and threshold pruning.

 Scalability

 Optuna is designed to scale with distributed computing resources, supporting parallel execution.
 This feature allows users to run optimization trials across multiple processors or machines.